swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 1. Filtering rows according to WHERE
 2. Sorting results according to ORDER BY
 3. Displaying requested columns or expressions.

+We can even sort based on the value of an expression.
+For example, sometimes ecologists want to look at samples or sites in a random order to avoid bias (i.e., sampling our favorite sites, or the ones that were most successful last time).
+We can use the RANDOM function to return a pseudorandom integer for each row in a table.
+Watch it change:

+    SELECT RANDOM() FROM plots

+We can then generate a randomly ordered list of our plots for sampling.

+    SELECT plot_id FROM plots ORDER BY RANDOM()

 ***Exercise: Let's try to combine what we've learned so far in a single query.